Modular affine Hecke category and regular centralizer: Verdier quotients, Serre quotients, and t-structures

 Now $\psi \circ h \circ \varphi=0$ since $(\mathsf{D}_{\leq 0}, \mathsf{D}_{\geq 0})$ is a t-structure on $\sfD$, hence $f=0$.

-It is clear that we have $\sfD'_{\leq 0} \subset \sfD'_{\leq 1}$ and $\sfD'_{\geq 0} \supset \sfD'_{\geq 1}$, so that our data satisfy the second axiom of a t-structure.
-Finally, for any $X \in \sfD'$, considered as an object in $\sfD$, the canonical triangle $\tau_{\leq 0} X \to X \to \tau_{\geq 1} X \xrightarrow{[1]}$ in $\sfD$ induces a distinguished triangle
+It is clear that we have $\sfE^{\leq 0} \subset \sfE^{\leq 1}$ and $\sfE^{\geq 0} \supset \sfE^{\geq 1}$, so that our data satisfy the second axiom of a t-structure.
+Finally, for any $X \in \sfE$, considered as an object in $\sfD$, the canonical triangle $\tau_{\leq 0} X \to X \to \tau_{\geq 1} X \xrightarrow{[1]}$ in $\sfD$ induces a distinguished triangle

-in $\sfD'$, proving that the third axiom is also satisfied.
+in $\sfE$, proving that the third axiom is also satisfied.

-It is clear that the t-structure constructed above is bounded, and that $\Pi$ is t-exact.
-The unicity of a t-structure on $\sfD'$ such that $\Pi$ is t-exact follows from the standard claim that two t-structures on a given triangulated category such that the nonpositive part of the first one is contained in the nonpositive part of the second one and the nonnegative part of the first one is contained in the nonnegative part of the second one must coincide.
+To prove the unicity claim in~\eqref{it:quot-t-str-unicity}, we consider another t-structure on $\sfE$ such that $\Pi$ is exact (which we will call ``new'' to distinguish from the one constructed above).
+Then if $X \in \sfE^{\leq 0}$, we consider $X$ as an object in $\sfD$ and the canonical map $\tau_{\leq 0} X \to X$.
+(Here, as above, $\tau_{\leq 0}$ is the truncation functor for our given t-structure on $\sfD$.)
+The image of this map under $\Pi$ is an isomorphism, which implies that $X$ belongs to the nonpositive part of the new t-structure.
+By similar arguments, $\sfE^{\geq 0}$ is contained in the nonnegative part of the new t-structure.
+We conclude using the standard fact that two t-structures on a given triangulated category such that the nonpositive part of the first one is contained in the nonpositive part of the second one and the nonnegative part of the first one is contained in the nonnegative part of the second one must coincide.

-Let us now denote by $\sfA'$ the heart of the t-structure on $\sfD'$.
+Let us now denote by $\sfA'$ the heart of our t-structure on $\sfE$.
 Since $\Pi$ is t-exact it restricts to an exact functor $\sfA \to \sfA'$.
 It is clear that this functor sends all objects of $\sfB$ to $0$; by the universal property of the Serre quotient it therefore factors through an exact functor

 On the other hand, consider the quotient functor $Q : \sfA \to \sfA/\sfB$, and the cohomological functor $Q \circ H^0 : \sfD \to \sfA/\sfB$.
-It is clear that this functor sends all objects of $\sfD_\sfB$ to $0$; it therefore factors through a cohomological functor $\sfD' \to \sfA/\sfB$, which by restriction to $\sfA'$ provides an exact functor
+It is clear that this functor sends all objects of $\sfD_\sfB$ to $0$; it therefore factors through a cohomological functor $\sfE \to \sfA/\sfB$, which by restriction to $\sfA'$ provides an exact functor

 It is clear that~\eqref{eqn:quotient-t-str-1} and~\eqref{eqn:quotient-t-str-2} are quasi-inverse to each other, so that~\eqref{eqn:quotient-t-str-1} is an equivalence of categories. \end{proof}